openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 ***************************

-As you go through the course, you can see which pages are bookmarked in the learning sequence on the **Course** page.
+As you go through the course, you can see which pages are bookmarked in the unit navigation bar on the **Course** page.
 You can also see a list of all of your bookmarks on the **My Bookmarks** page.

-To access the **My Bookmarks** page, select **Bookmarks** in the upper left corner of the page.
+To access the **My Bookmarks** page, select **Bookmarks** above the course navigation pane.

 .. image:: ../../shared/students/Images/SFD_Bkmk_BookmarksButton.png
  :width: 600
- :alt: A course page with the "Bookmarks" button in the upper left corner
+ :alt: A course page that shows the Bookmarks option above the course
-     and showing several bookmark icons in the learning sequence
+     navigation pane and units with bookmark icons in the unit navigation bar.

 The **My Bookmarks** page lists all of your bookmarks in the course, with the most recently created ones at the top.
 The page includes the location of the